Updated September 4, 2020

-Several of the Carroll School’s research centers, along with individual faculty, have contributed their expertise to recent discussions of coronavirus and its impact on various sectors.
-Here’s a sampling of their commentary on topics related to COVID-19, ranging from retirement planning and working remotely with kids to corporate social responsibility.
-Given the ongoing nature of these conversations, this list will be updated frequently.
-Check here in the coming weeks for added perspective from the Carroll School about the developing health crisis.
+Carroll School of Management research centers, along with individual faculty, have contributed their expertise to ongoing discussions of coronavirus and its impact on business, education, and society.
+Here’s a sampling of their commentary on topics related to COVID-19, ranging from retirement planning and real estate to work-life balance and corporate social responsibility.
+This list is updated frequently.
+Check here for added perspective from the Carroll School about the continuing crisis.

 “Love in the Time of COVID”: Environmental and Social Policies Pay Off, Study Says

-Companies with social and environmental policies in place before the recent stock market tumult “did extraordinarily better” than those without, according to a newly published study co-authored by Carroll School Professor of Finance and Haub Family Faculty Fellow Rui Albuquerque.
+Companies with social and environmental policies in place before the recent stock market tumult “did extraordinarily better” than those without, according to a published study co-authored by Seidner Family Faculty Fellow and Professor of Finance Rui Albuquerque.
 What’s more, companies that paired high environmental and social commitments with strong advertising fared even better—a sign that spending on social responsibility pays off, especially if people know about it.

 Collection of Companies Doing Good in Hard Times